 Most consumers in Spain own smartphones (91 percent), followed closely by laptops (83 percent).
 Right now, technology provides the highest volume of online transactions between businesses and consumers.
 But the real currency of e-commerce is trust.

-In addition to offering transactional security that protects customer data, a great way to gain confidence in the transaction is to offer different forms of payment.
-In this way, the buyer will be able to choose the one that arouses more confidence.
-He thinks that, if he does not offer a form of payment that gives him security, that potential customer could go to the competition with a single click.
+In addition to offering transactional security that protects customer data, a great way to build trust is to offer different forms of payment.
+That way, the buyer will be able to choose the one that gives him more confidence.
+Think that if you do not offer a payment method that gives you security, that potential customer could go to the competition with a single click.

 Payment by credit card

 It’s the most common of all.
 Customers are required to enter their credit card details, which can lead to fear of fraud.
 It can be done through a payment gateway of some bank, through a private entity other than a bank or with your own SSL.

 If you want to offer this payment method in your ecommerce (MasterCard, Visa, American Express, Discover), you need to have an online company account, except for Paypal, which offers payment solutions that do not require a merchant account.